zeero/CCPlugins/README.md

 Productivity commands for Claude Code CLI that save 2-3 hours per week on repetitive tasks.

-A curated and tested set of commands that extend Claude Code with common development workflows.
-Each command uses Claude's context awareness to intelligently handle tasks that normally require manual work.

-*Built for developers tired of typing "please act like a senior engineer" in every conversation.*

 ### You know the drill...

 🤦 Ask Claude to fix a bug, get 15 test files